 Hundreds of teachers in KwaZulu-Natal are to face the music for trading with the state despite not having permission to do so from their employer – the KZN Department of Education.

-The head of the department in the province, Nkosinathi Sishi, told the legislature’s Standing Committee on Public Accounts yesterday that the department was ready to haul about 783 teachers before disciplinary hearings.
+The head of the department in the province, Nkosinathi Sishi, told the legislature’s Standing Committee on Public Accounts on Tuesday that the department was ready to haul about 783 teachers before disciplinary hearings.

 The disciplinary processes are due to start next week and be completed next month.